apache/flink/docs/README.md

 #### Headings

-All documents are structured with headings.
+All documents are structured with headings, written in "Title Case".
 From these headings, you can automatically generate a page table of contents (see below).

 ```
 # Level-1 Heading  <- Used for the title of the page (don't use this)